-I Program Lead, \\\ Jenna & SEHD HR Program leads (PLs) complete the Hire Request formstack for each new hire. \\\\\ HR works 8 weeks before start of term \\\ Shakira \\ Enrollment Report - Shakira sends enrollment reports to each of the Program Leaders (AD's), and copies Hiromi, and copies Hiromi, Emilie and for D1 offer letters (from Shakira's enrollment reports new hire formstacks) and works with Shakira CPE employees for anyone over the two-course formstack for each TA hire, as courses reach the approved student enrollment count.
-HR works on hiring steps for new hires for D1 & 5 weeks before start of term! \\ Shakira \\ Enrollment Report - Shakira sends enrollment reports to the Program Leaders Associate Deans, and copies Hiromi, Kelley, Emilie and Tricia.
-Lecturer/GPTI/TA contracts (letters of offer) using mail merge and sends them via email to the employee's Shakira emails students of canceled to Hiromi each month leading up Shakira & Program Leaders Leaders Enrollment Report - Shakira notifies Program Leaders, ADs, Sandy, Tricia, Hiromi, Kelley, and Emilie of possible cancellation and prorate status updates.
-Program Leaders need to respond Program Leaders, ADs., Sandy, Tricia, Hiromi, Kelley, and Emilie of ancellation and prorate status.
+Program Lead, \\ Jenna & SEHD HR \Program leads (PLs) complete the Hire Request formstack for each new hire. \\\\Jenna and 8 weeks before start of term! \\\ Shakira\\ Enrollment Report - Shakira sends enrollment reports to the Program Leaders and Associate (AD's), and copies SEHD HR.
+Jenna Jenna provides D2/CPE appointment tlist to Hiromi & Sends offer letters.
+SEHD HR SEHD HR creates master spreadsheet for D1 offer letters (from Shakira's enrollma's enrollma's ind works with Shakira on any discrepancies and questions (copy Tricia).
+SEHD HR SEMD HR Cross-checks information with list of employees for anyone over the two-course limit and then notifies Jenna and Program Leader. completes the Hire Request formstack for each TA hire, as courses reach the approved student enrollment count.
+HR works on hiring steps for 5 weeks before start of term \( \) Shakira Enrollment Report- Shakira sends enrollment reports to each of the Program Leaders and Copies SEHD HR.
+Lecturer/GPTI/TA contracts (letters of offer) using mail merge and sends them via email to the employee's Shakira Shakira emails students of canceled courses and copies Jenna sends D2 pay information to Hiromi each month leading up to and during the semester. and SEHD HR of possible cancellation and prorate status updates.
+Program Sandy, and Send ink or cancellation and prorate status.
 Shakira works with Dean & Dorothy for final decisions on cancellations and prorates.
 HR sends a reminder email to PLs about prorates going out soon, and to review Shakira's emails for the details.
-Program Leaders will communicate with employees regarding course cancellations/prorates (no later than 1 week before start of term).
-Kelley sends prorate its to Dorothy & Dean for final review.
-After receiving approval, SEHD HR emails each employee prorate notice 1 of 2 based on information from Shakira, CC: PL, Hiromi, Tricia, Jenna sends D2 pay information to Hiromi each month leading up to and during the semester.
-Classes Begin!
-Census date \\\\ Census report tc HR \\\ Shakira, Hiromi, Kelley, Emilie \\\\ Shakira Sends errollment report tc Hiromi, Kelley, Emilie, Tricia, Dorothy & the Dean. \\\\\ Jenna sends D2 pay information to Hiromi, Hiromi and Kelley sends pororate amounts. \\\ Kelley sends prorate amounts. \\\ Kelley sends prorate ortice 2 of 2 to those whose prorate will increase based or census, CC: Tricia, Hiromi, PL: Emilie & Jenna \[\] Jenna \[\] Milie Tollows up with polyees who have not returned signed offer letters. \ \\ \\ \\ \\ Jenna follows up with polyees and TAs who have mot returned signed offer letters. \ \ \ \ \ \ \ \ \ \ \ \ \ Shakira.
+Program Leaders will communicate with employees regarding courses (no later than 1 week before start of term).
+SUMMER ONLY - SEHD HR sends prorate list to Dorothy & Dean for final review.
+After receiving approval, SEHD HR emails each employee prorate notice 1 of 2 based on information from Shakira, CC: PL, Hiromi, Tricia, Census date \\ \\\ Census report to HR \\\ Shakira, SEHD HR \\\ Shakira's senrollment report to SEHD HR, Dorothy & the Dean. \\ \\ In the Sends Sensus senrollment report to SEHD HR, Dorothy & Sensus sensus Sensus Sensus Sensus Sensus SumMER ONLY - SEHD HR sends prorate notice 2 of 2 to those prorate will increase based on census, CC: SEHD HR & Jenna Send HR follows up with follows who have not returned signed offer letters.
+Jenna follows up with ployees and TAS who have offer letters.
+Shakira.